pink88/Tuiss2HA/README.md

 # Tuiss2HA

-This integration adds support for Tuiss SmartView blinds.
-These blinds use Bluetooth Low Energy and are exposed in Home Assistant as standard cover entities.
-Note: this integration does not support RF control (used by the Tuiss remote); for RF control you can use a device such as the [Sonoff RF Bridge](https://esphome.io/components/rf_bridge/).
+This integration adds support for Tuiss SmartView blinds over Bluetooth Low Energy.
 For best results, I strongly recommend using [ESPHome Bluetooth proxies](https://esphome.io/components/bluetooth_proxy.html) rather than the built-in Bluetooth adapter on Home Assistant hardware or a Raspberry Pi.

+*This integration does not support RF control (used by the Tuiss remote); for RF control you can use a device such as the [Sonoff RF Bridge](https://esphome.io/components/rf_bridge/).*

 ## Supported Tuiss hardware and prerequisites